 Instead, please write to the following address with a brief outline of the case:

-You will then be sent an introductory letter that sets out the scope of the INUK and its member innocence projects and a Preliminary Questionnaire to be completed and returned to the INUK.
+You will then be sent an introductory letter that sets out the scope of Innocence Network UK (INUK) and its member innocence projects and a Preliminary Questionnaire to be completed and returned to the INUK.

-If you want to know more about the work of the UoBIP, please write to:
+If you want to know more about the work of the University of Bristol Innocence Project, please write to: